Location: San Francisco, CA

 Parkside Family Remodel

-Down the open stairway from the main level is a family/media room and just beyond is the master bedroom, both drawing garden light through a glass wall.
-Once more, form fuses with function with sliding privacy walls, stained concrete floors, and Japanese Tansu-like cabinetry integrated into the staircase.
-The colorful Moroccan inspired sky-lit master bath reveals an oversized tub to soak in after a long day.
+The original Douglas fir floor framing below is cleaned and neatly exposed downstairs that provides a primary suite and small office separated by simple barn doors of OSB.
+Down the open stairway from the main level with its gently sloped wall yielding headroom, is a media room and the primary bedroom, both drawing light from the garden through a glass wall.
+The ceiling exposes the house’s original Douglas fir floor joists and subfloor, cleaned and carefully devoid of unsightly wiring or plumbing.
+Form fuses with function with sliding privacy walls of simple OSB, stained concrete floors, and Japanese Tansu-like cabinetry integrated into the staircase.
+The colorful Moroccan inspired sky-lit primary bath reveals an oversized soaking tub.